Brilliant Gakpo can 'go to the moon and back'

 The PSV Eindhoven winger has set the tournament alight for the Dutch, scoring the opening goal in all three of their group games, including Tuesday's 2-0 victory over hosts Qatar.

-The three-time finalists have breezed through to the first knockout round, where they will face the runners-up from Group B - and are determined to make up for lost time.
+The three-time finalists have breezed through to the first knockout round, where they will face the United States - and are determined to make up for lost time.

 "It is really special for us to be here because last time we weren't," said Gakpo.
 "We topped the group and have worked really hard.
 It is great for us.